 Applicants to the program must meet the following criteria:

-- Have a Bachelor’s degree in Physics, Engineering, or a related field with at least 3 courses (9 credit hours) of advanced 300-400 level Physics courses or equivalent.
+- Have a bachelor’s degree in physics, or a bachelor’s degree in a related field such as engineering and either a minor in physics or at least 3 courses (9 credit hours) of advanced 300-400 level or above physics courses or equivalent.
+Some level of advanced mathematics, such as calculus, is also strongly recommended.

 - Submit at least 3 letters of recommendation.